rmgarnett/gpml_extensions/README.md

 with the equivalent expressions for the negative (unnormalized) log posterior ![-\log p(y | x, D, \theta) - \log p(\theta)][12].

-Here is a demonstaration of incorporating a hyperparameter prior to a GPML model:
+Here is a demonstration of incorporating a hyperparameter prior to a GPML model:

     inference_method    = @infExact;